2014 Annual Performance Plan

 The FDIC recognizes that it must effectively manage many critical strategic resources to successfully carry out the annual performance goals outlined in this plan and accomplish its mission.
 These resources must be aligned and deployed to the areas where they are most needed.
-An overview of planned 2013 initiatives to enhance the FDIC’s management of its key strategic resources is provided below.
+An overview of planned 2014 initiatives to enhance the FDIC’s management of its key strategic resources is provided below.

 Financial Resources Management

-The FDIC’s self-discipline in managing its financial resources has been apparent over the past several years.
+The FDIC’s disciplined approach to managing its financial resources has been apparent over the past several years.
 From 2008 through 2010, the FDIC’s annual operating budget almost quadrupled and its authorized staffing level almost doubled in response to a rapid increase in the number of problem institutions and insured institution failures.
-The FDIC relied primarily on non-permanent staff and contractor resources to address the dramatic uptick in its supervisory and resolutions workload, in order to facilitate future budget and staffing reductions when workload returned to more normal levels.
-In 2012 and 2013, both the annual operating budget and authorized staffing level declined substantially.
-The FDIC’s annual operating budget and authorized staffing for 2013 are approximately 33 percent and 14 percent, respectively, below the peak levels achieved in 2010 and 2011.
+The FDIC relied primarily on non-permanent staff and contractor resources to address the resulting uptick in its supervisory and resolutions workload in order to facilitate future budget and staffing reductions when workload returned to more normal levels.
+In subsequent years, both the annual operating budget and authorized staffing level have declined substantially.
+For 2014, the FDIC’s annual operating budget and authorized staffing are approximately 40 percent and 23 percent, respectively, below the peak levels experienced in 2010 and 2011.
 The FDIC will continue to carefully monitor both its supervision and receivership management workload and will take steps to further reduce expenses for these programs as underlying workload declines.

 Human Capital Management